Introducing Various Notions of Distances between Space-Times: Defining Various Notions of Intrinsic Distances between Space-Times

-\begin{rmrk} Similarly we may define the intrinsic timed-Kuratowski metric measure and intrinsic timed-Kuratowski flat space-time distances, $d_{S-\tau-mm}$, $d_{S-\tau-F}$ and $d_{S-\tau-VF}$ {pd@$d_{S-\tau-mm}$} {pe@$d_{S-\tau-F}$ and $d_{S-\tau-VF}$}.
+\begin{rmrk} Similarly we may define the intrinsic timed-mm and intrinsic timed-flat distances, $d_{S-\tau-mm}$, $d_{S-\tau-F}$ and $d_{S-\tau-VF}$ {pd@$d_{S-\tau-mm}$} {pe@$d_{S-\tau-F}$ and $d_{S-\tau-VF}$}.
 We leave the metric measure notions to Perales and Mondino and explore the intrinsic flat notion ourselves in upcoming work \cite{SakSor-SIF}. \end{rmrk}

-The following propositions provide some intuition about timed-Kuratowski maps and will be applied later when proving definiteness:
+The following propositions provide some intuition about timed-Fr\'echet maps and will be applied later when proving definiteness: